allantsai123/COSC310project/README.md

 MySQL JAR file included for connecting to databases with Java.
 The file must be included in the build path of the project.

 ChatBot folder added as the Project Folder.
 Add classes to the /src folder as needed.
+- MySQL driver added to buildpath, do not need to add again.
+- Currently attempts to establish a database connection.
+Working on features to create unique SQL queries based on user input.